 - operate within controlled airspace subject to an ATC clearance

-- operate from certified or registered aerodromes and
+- operate from certified aerodromes and

 - take off from, and land at, adequate open spaces within populous areas.
 When doing this, they must ensure that the balloon reaches the minimum overflight of 1000 ft AGL within a reasonable time following take-off, and minimise the time spent flying at low level whilst approaching to land in or within 300 m of a populous area.